 Apologies, but no results were found.

-Community, Culture and Global Studies, English and Cultural StudiesOffice: CCS 370
+English and Cultural Studies, Gender and Women's StudiesOffice: CCS 370

 Feminist studies (with a focus on embodiment, ecofeminisms, material feminisms and intersectionality), environmental studies (with a focus on cultural studies of water, weather and climate change, and multispecies justice), everyday militarisms, interdisciplinarity, epistemologies and non-traditional research methodologies.